-If I have a conflict on my schedule date, what should I do?
+If I have a conflict on my scheduled date for the African American Symposium, what should I do?

-What do I need to do to register for Orientation & Symposium?
+What do I need to do to register for the African American Symposium?

-Register online at: 2013 Symposium Registration.
-Registration by August 1st allows us to make accommodations with University Housing for early check-in for all students attending the Symposium.
-You will need to register.
+.
+Registration by the priority deadline of July 1st allows us to make accommodations with University Housing for early check-in for all students attending the Symposium.

 Do we have to attend Symposium?